Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 God looks on intent.
 It is your overall desire and motivation that is important to Him.
 He wants to know if, after you sin, you are sorry for it and are determined to do better.
 He understands the temptations that beset us even better than we do.
 He watches to see if we will be sober and vigilant as we root sin from our lives.
 Will we carelessly fall back into old patterns?
 Will we try to overcome on human strength alone?

-A Christian is led by God’s Holy Spirit.
+A Christian has God’s Holy Spirit.
 Acts 2:38 shows it enters at repentance and baptism.
 It is this Spirit in a converted mind that empowers one with the strength to change what human steam alone cannot.
 Notice: “For God has not given us the spirit of fear; but of POWER, and of love, and of a sound mind” (II Tim.
 1:7).

 The Greek word for power is dunamis.
 It means “miraculous power” or “force.”
 At conversion, a Christian is given real power!
 This power establishes the righteousness of God within one’s character.
 One must draw upon the strength from God’s Spirit to successfully overcome.
 This strength is unlimited and sufficient to defeat any sin, problem or attitude—no matter how large and daunting such may appear!

 It is the very faith of Christ that works in a Christian.
 But grasp this.
-It does assist in performing works in all those led by God’s Spirit.
+It does assist in performing works in all those with God’s Spirit.
 They expect God’s help.

 Virtually all theologians, religionists and churchmen stop reading after Ephesians 2:8-9 and ignore the crucial verse 10: “For we are His workmanship, created in Christ Jesus unto good works, which God has before ordained that we should walk in them.”